Intel-Media-SDK/MediaSDK/doc/tutorials/mediasdk-tutorials-readme.md

 **Session queries (all OS)**
 After initialization, the session is queried to determine the actual target (via QueryIMPL) that was selected.
 For Windows this could be HW or SW, though HW will be chosen if your processor and driver support accelerated media processing.
 For Linux the implementation can only be HW.
 The highest supported API version is returned via QueryVersion.

+## simple_7_codec
+This tutorial sample showcases Intel® Media SDK features via call Query functions: ``MFXVideoDECODE_Query``, ``MFXVideoENCODE_Query``, ``MFXVideoVPP_Query``.
+Since this tutorial check all supported coded, it will configure a set of the video parameters for each codec by the predefined filling function.
+Each filling function will try the maximum resolutions, user might change the resolution based on his platform

 # Tutorial Section 2: Decode
 ## simple_2_decode
 This Intel® Media SDK tutorial sample illustrates the most simplistic way of implementing HW decode using system memory surfaces.